Polylepis tarapacana

 Polylepis tarapacana, known in its native habitat by the Spanish common name queñoa de altura ('polylepis or queñoa of [high] altitude'), is a short tree or shrub which is found in small, scattered groupings along the mountainous borders of Argentina, Bolivia, Chile, and Peru (Western Cordillera).
-It grows in volcanic soils, at altitudes of 3400–5000 m.
+A part of the rose family, it grows at altitudes of 3400–5013 m.